ivankristianto/wp-passkey/readme.txt

-=== Passwordless Authentication ===
+=== Biometric Authentication ===
 Contributors: ivankristianto
 Requires at least: 6.1
-Tags: identity, authentication, passwordless, login, security Tested up to: 6.2.2
+Tags: identity, authentication, biometric, passwordless, login, security Tested up to: 6.2.2
 Requires PHP: 8.1
 Stable tag: 0.2.2
 License: GPL v2 or later

-Provides passwordless authentication for WordPress
+Provides biometric authentication for WordPress

 == Description ==
 Passkeys are a safer and easier alternative to passwords.
 With passkeys, users can sign in to apps and websites with a biometric sensor (such as a fingerprint or facial recognition), PIN, or pattern, freeing them from having to remember and manage passwords.

 == Installation ==
-1. Upload the plugin files to the `/wp-content/plugins/passwordless-authentication` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/biometric-authentication` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. To create your first passkey, you can go to your Admin > Profile screen.
 4. Now you can login with your passkey.